Filter by Category

 EM341 - Homiletics I

-with Dr. Isaac
+with Dr. Catherine Jones

 The purpose of this course is to present a definition and discussion of each of the principal types of sermons (i.e. topical, textual and expository).
 Also, to deal with the mechanics of sermon construction, considering homiletical structure, the title, the introduction, the proposition, the divisions, the discussion, the use of illustrations, the application and the conclusion.